Tag Archive for: Sync and corrections by n17t01

 Civil Code of Civil Law

 Civil Code – The Civil Code is the central and therefore most important source of civil law.
+Further reading: all articles.
 It comprises five books which consist of a general part, the law of obligations, the law of property, the family law and the law of succession.
-Accordingly, almost all areas of civil life are covered in the civil […]
+Accordingly, almost all areas of civil life are […]